Home » Symptoms » Cat Symptoms A-Z » Deposition of Brown Pigment in the Cornea of the Eye

 - Behavioral changes: Some cats may become withdrawn or aggressive due to reduced vision or discomfort.

-An immediate visit to the vet is advisable if the cat shows signs of pain, such as constant blinking or eye rubbing.
-A veterinarian should also be consulted if there are visible changes to the cornea or if the eye is severely reddened.
+An immediate visit to the veterinarian is advisable if the cat shows signs of pain, such as constant blinking or eye rubbing.
+Also, if there are visible changes to the cornea or if the eye is severely reddened, a veterinarian should be consulted.

 Longer-lasting symptoms or a deterioration of the condition also require a veterinary examination to avoid possible complications and initiate appropriate treatment.

-As a pet owner, it is important to check your cat’s eyes regularly.
-Look for changes in eye color, cloudiness, or unusual discharge.
-Since cats often try to hide Eye pain, close observation of Behavioral changes is also crucial.
+As a pet owner, it is important to regularly check your cat’s eyes.
+Watch for changes in eye color, cloudiness, or unusual discharge.
+Since cats often try to hide eye pain, careful observation of behavioral changes is also crucial.

-Artificial tears or eye drops recommended by the veterinarian can be used to relieve dryness.
-These help to keep the cornea moist and alleviate the symptoms.
+To relieve dryness, artificial tears or eye drops recommended by the veterinarian can be used.
+These help keep the cornea moist and alleviate symptoms.

-A balanced diet and, if necessary, dietary supplements containing omega-3 fatty acids or antioxidants can support eye health.
-Consult your veterinarian before making changes to your diet or supplements.
+A balanced diet and, if necessary, supplements containing omega-3 fatty acids or antioxidants can support eye health.
+Consult your veterinarian before making dietary changes or adding supplements.

-It is important to follow all veterinary treatment recommendations, including the regular use of prescribed medications.
-If there is Uncertainty / disorientation or a deterioration of the condition, the veterinarian should be consulted again immediately.
+It is important to follow all veterinary treatment recommendations, including regular application of prescribed medications.
+If you are uncertain or the condition worsens, the veterinarian should be consulted again immediately.